MexpressoBean/MexpressoBean/README.md

 - API integrations
 - CLI tools and automation
 - AI-assisted development and workflow design
+- Codex / Claude Code
-- C#, Ruby, Java, and Python when useful
+- C#, Ruby, Java, Rust, and Python when useful

 ## How I Work